setchy/atlassify/README.md

 NOW
 - [ ] clear out all TODOs in this project
-- [ ] create "update available" icon bundle
-- [ ] create new social images
-- [ ] purchase and setup Apple developer account
+- [ ] setup Apple developer account
 - [ ] setup brew cask definition
 - [ ] update test snapshot for "date updated at" to mock result
-- [ ] refactor account header settings from settings -> account object

 SOON
 - [ ] fix unit tests - re-enable those that are skipped